This post may contain affiliate links. See our affiliate disclaimer here.

 Conclusion: Driving a 29-foot RV through big cities is not fun.

-Plus, if there were vehicle limitations for roads, we had to avoid those areas all together.
+Plus, if there were vehicle limitations for roads, we had to avoid those areas altogether.
 For example, during our first trip to Glacier National Park we missed driving the famed Going to the Sun Road because there is a 24-foot limit.
-And in Big Bend, we couldn’t camp at most of campgrounds because of another 24-foot limit.
+And in Big Bend, we couldn’t camp at most of the campgrounds because of another 24-foot limit.